PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-1-autonomous-field-navigation.md

     ```

 !!! warning
-    **DO NOT** use the cartesian coordinates of the goal location and pegs provided by Gazebo or the world file in any way.
-You will be disqualified if you do.
+    Please **DO NOT** use the cartesian coordinates of the goal location and pegs provided by Gazebo or the world file in any way.
+You will be penalized if you do.

 ### Preparing your Solution
 * Your solution should be prepared as ROS packages to be saved in your solution folder.
 Create a launch file in your ROS package which runs ALL the code you need in your solution.
 Name this launch file: `task1_solution.launch`.